stevavoliajvar/stop_cloudflare/PEOPLE.md

 ######  Mastodon

+"Seems like the world's biggest MiTM is down and took a rather large number of websites with it" by @[amolith](https://masto.nixnet.xyz/@amolith/102372539142565301)

 "I want to thank #Cloudflare for removing themselves from the internet." by @[Chuculate](https://niu.moe/@Chuculate/102378374675476776)

 "Yesterday it was #cloudflare today it's #facebook static content (images etc) don't load, seems like CDN problems too.
 Welcome to the centralized Internet..." by @[kravietz](https://social.privacytools.io/@kravietz/102378733712987218)